 Sodium selenite-based products

-According to the chemical classification, sodium selenite, as a sodium salt and selenious acid, is one of the most common forms of free selenium in nature.
+According to the chemical classification, sodium selenite, as a sodium salt and as selenious acid, is one of the most common forms of free selenium in nature.
 Sodium selenite (Na2SeO3) was soon discovered to comprise rodenticidal properties.
 Their use in Serbia is restricted to biocidal applications in buildings according to (Vuksa et al., 2012).
 Selenium is environmentally safe and poses no threat of secondary poisoning.
 The rodenticide is based on selenium (0.1 % sodium selenite).
 As mode of action the interaction of inorganic selenium with endogenous –SH groups is mentioned (Vukša, 2007).
 In tests conducted in Serbia the new Se-based products achieved good efficacy against black rats and house mice in agricultural storage facilities; as well as cellulose products and cholecalciferol baits (Vukša, 2006).
 However, other studies demonstrated low efficacy or efficacy probably related to starvation of test animals in non-choice food trials with this type of alternative products, as sodium selenite, cellulose or plaster baits (Schmolz, 2010).
 Hence efficacy is questionable.
 Sodium selenite is not registered as a rodenticide in the EU.

 Anticoagulant compound plus synergist